johnivanpuayap/100-days-of-code/Day 24/README.md

 # Day 24: Files, Directories, and Paths
 ## Reflection
-  Today, I started working on Day 24 of the Python.
-After a couple of days, I am finally moving on creating games or using the turtle module, which is kind of a breath of a fresh air.
+  Today, I started by making progress on Day 24 of the Python course.
+After a couple of days, the course finally moved on to creating games or using the turtle module, which brought a breath of fresh air to my learning experience.
+I found this change of topic quite refreshing, as I was starting to feel that the previous lesson were becoming repetitive.
+In today's lesson, I focused on working with local files and directories, specifically learning how to read and write files in Python.

-  I learned about working with local files and directories.
-I learned about how to read and write files on Python.
-I did many exercises today.
-The first one is improving the game and adding a high score.
-I thought that it was simple enough that I added other features like storing the top 5 scores and also letting the user store their name when they reach a top score.
-Next, I did the mail merge project, where I create a python program that allows you to automate sending a mail to different names, making it personalized.
+  Throughout the day, I completed two main exercises.
+Firstly, I improved the game by adding a high score feature.
+While the initial task seemed simple enough, I decided to enhance it further by incorporating additional functionality, such as storing the top 5 scores and allowing users to input their name when they achieve a high score.

+  Additionally, I worked on the mail merge project, which involved creating a Python program to automate sending personalized emails to different recipients.
+By implementing this project, I gained valuable experience in handling dynamic content and automating repetitive tasks.

   Conclusion

-  Today, I ended my learning session early since my family wanted to go outside but nevertheless, I was still able to complete Day 24 where I managed to improve my Snake Game and complete the mail merge project.
-76 more days to go
+  Although my learning session was cut short today due to my family's plan to go outside, I still managed to complete Day 24.
+I made significant progress by improving my Snake Game and successfully completing the mail merge project.
+With 76 more days to go, I'm excited to continue my Python learning journey and learn new concepts and create new projects.

   ## Progress
   - Completed Day 24 of 100 Days of Python
+  - Added New Features on the Snake Game Project